 The summer is here!
-With the UK experiencing a mini heat wave, the thought of a summer job is creeping into people’s minds.
+With the UK experiencing an increase in temperature, the thought of a summer job is creeping into people’s minds.
 When you’re looking for a summer job, it’s a good idea to start your job search early.
 If you haven’t started looking yet, we suggest you do it now!
 The earlier you start applying, the more variety you’ll have available to make sure you spend your summer doing something that you not only enjoy, but aids your personal development too.

 Here is a simple step by step guide to help you find your summer job:

 Before you start applying for jobs this summer, be sure that your CV is up to date.
 As with all jobs that you are applying for, the CV needs to be tailored for each role.